Clinical Trials (PDQ®)

 7. Provide written informed consent and willing to comply with protocol requirements.

 1. Requires any concomitant antineoplastic therapy.
+Prior chemotherapy should not be administered within 5 half-lives or 28 days whichever is shorter.
 Subjects on a current stable dose of hormonal treatments may continue on a stable dose during the study (i.e. arimidex, amarosin, herceptin).

 2. Prior confirmed allergic reaction (including moderate rash, dyspnea, wheezing, urticaria or other symptoms) attributed to the administration of either anthracyclines or other liposomally encapsulated drugs that required discontinuation of prior therapy.